kaueltzen/pycoordinationnet/README.md

 >>> features[isite]['localEnv']
 [{'ce_symbol': 'C:8', 'ce_fraction': 1.0, 'csm': 2.217881949143581, 'permutation': [2, 4, 0, 1, 7, 5, 3, 6]}]
 ```
-The *ce_symbol* specifies the symbol of the coordination environment (*ce*) as defined in the supplementary material of [1].
+The *ce_symbol* specifies the symbol of the coordination environment (*ce*) as defined in the supplementary material of *Waroquiers et al. 2020* [1].
 Each coordination environment is attributed a fraction given by the *ce_fraction* item.
 Since we have only a single coordination environment in this example, we have a *ce_fraction* of one.
+The
+Continuous Symmetry Measure (*CSM*) specifies the distance of the coordination environment to the perfect model environment (given by the *csm* item) [2].
+The CSM value ranges between zero and 100, where a value of zero represents a perfect match.
+To compute the similarity of the coordination environment, all possible permutations of neighboring sites must be tested.
+The permutation with the minimal CSM is given by the *permutation* item.

 ## References

 [1] Waroquiers, David, et al. "ChemEnv: a fast and robust coordination environment identification tool."
 Acta Crystallographica Section B: Structural Science, Crystal Engineering and Materials 76.4 (2020): 683-695.
+[2] Pinsky, Mark, and David Avnir.
+"Continuous symmetry measures.
+5. The classical polyhedra."
+Inorganic chemistry 37.21 (1998): 5575-5582.